 A survival action is brought by the deceased’s estate.
 The estate sues for the deceased’s own harm and damages caused directly from someone else’s negligence or gross negligence that resulted in their death.

 In the state of Texas, there is a legal distinction between the persons able to file a wrongful death suit and the person who are beneficiaries.
-Mullen & Mullen wrongful death attorneys can provide specific information in your case.
-According to the law in Texas, those who can file a wrongful death claim are strictly limited to the decedent’s:
+Our Dallas wrongful death attorneys can provide specific information in your case.
+According to the law in Texas, those who can file a wrongful death claim are laid out by statute:

 - Surviving spouse